andrewacashner/hearingfaithms/chapters/chapter-3.md

 est filius hominis, ut nos efficeret filios Dei*, ait S. August. *Natus est in terra, ut homo nasceretur in coelo*, ut ait S. Gregorius."]

+\noindent
 This is the basic theology of exchange between God and Man by means of Christ's Incarnation that was celebrated, and enacted, in the Christmas liturgy.
-Padilla's villancico text puts this in musical terms, speaking of Christ as "forming the consonances of Man and God" and concluding that "Everything in God is to descend, and everything in Man is to ascend."
+Padilla's villancico text puts this in musical terms when it speaks of Christ as "forming the consonances of Man and God" and concluding that "Everything in God is to descend, and everything in Man is to ascend."

 #### "As Much to Be Heard as to Be Admired"

-These formulations not only explain God's action in becoming Incarnate for human salvation, but also model how the faithful should respond---worshiping and serving Christ with wonder and admiration, like the shepherds of Bethlehem.
+These formulations not only explain God's action in becoming Incarnate for human salvation, but also model how the faithful should respond---worshipping and serving Christ with wonder and admiration, like the shepherds of Bethlehem.
 While the Incarnation was certainly a dogma, a "rule of belief," even the offical catechism moves beyond simply defining a theological concept, to include